iFixit/formy/readme.md

 # Formy

-`Formy` is a form generation library in React.
+Formy is a form generation library in React.
 Create your form as a JS object and render it however you want.

-Comes with helper functions for `onChange` and `onSubmit` events to maintain internal state.
+Comes with helper functions for input events to maintain internal state.

 ## Benefits